12 months including the 8 week PhD Funding Proposal Development in Healthcare Research Level 7 course

-We are pleased to invite applications for the 2022 Health Education England (HEE) Integrated Clinical Academic (ICA) Pre-doctoral Programme for non-medical healthcare professionals across London.
+We are pleased to invite applications for the 2023 Health Education England (HEE) Integrated Clinical Academic (ICA) Pre-doctoral Programme for healthcare professionals outside of medicine across London.
 The Pre-doctoral Programme will be hosted by King’s College London in consortium with London South Bank University (LSBU).

 The ICA Pre-doctoral programme aims to support nurses, midwives, pharmacists, and allied health professionals to prepare a competitive application for a NIHR Doctoral Research Fellowship or equivalent research training award.
 Participation in this programme will enable development of a clinical academic career along the HEE/NIHR Integrated Clinical academic (ICA) pathway.